The verb MAKE has a wide range of meanings and grammatical uses

 Similar to the basic use is MAKE with nouns of a more abstract kind.
 Many of these are derived from verbs of saying or thinking (i.e. they are a sub-category of “action” nouns – see 131.
 Uses of “Action” Nouns).
 MAKE seems preferred to DO despite the fact that the nouns sometimes seem to mean an action rather than a product (see 14.
 Action Outcomes).

 The nouns marked * here sometimes have GIVE instead of MAKE, suggesting communication of something made earlier.
 Threat also has an alternative: POSE when it means simply being a threat rather than communicating one.
 Note also that a plan can have FORM as well as MAKE, and a list DRAW UP.

 Some nouns of saying/thinking cannot have MAKE at all: GIVE is a common alternative, being needed especially with nouns expressing essay purposes (see 94.
-Essay Instruction Words), such as an account, a definition, a description, an explanation, an outline, a shout).
+Essay Instruction Words), such as an account, a definition, a description, an explanation, an outline, an overview).
 Also found are EXPRESS (a belief, an idea, an opinion, a view), HAVE (a quarrel/argument, a discussion) and TAKE (heed, note).
 For more examples, see 173.
-The Verb in Phrases like “Do Research” and 116.
+“Do Research” or “Make Research”? and 116.
 Rarer Uses of HAVE.